-F. Assessing and overseeing the succession planning of the Chief Executive Officer and senior executives through the work and recommendations of the Human Resources and Compensation Committee
+F. Overseeing the succession planning of the Chief Executive Officer and a number of selected senior executive positions through the appropriate mechanisms put in place by the Human Resources and Compensation Committee

-- choosing the Chief Executive Officer, approving the appointment of senior executives (as defined in the charter of the Human Resources and Compensation Committee) and monitoring the Chief Executive Officer's and senior executives' performance; - ensuring that an appropriate portion of the Chief Executive Officer and senior executives' compensation is tied to both the short and longer-term performance of Bombardier; - ensuring that processes are in place for the recruitment, training, development and retention of senior executives who exhibit high standards of integrity and competence.
+- appointing the Chief Executive Officer, monitoring his performance and overseeing the appointment of a number of selected senior executive positions; - approving the compensation of the Chief Executive Officer and ensuring that an appropriate portion of the compensation of the Chief Executive Officer' and of a number of selected senior executive positions is tied to the short-, mid- and long-term performance of Bombardier; - ensuring that recruitment, training and development processes are in place to attract, motivate and retain qualified executives to meet Bombardier's business objectives.